 But Malaysia also has the trishaw.
 In KL, trishaws tend have a front end like a rickshaw, where the guests would sit.
-The back end, for the driver, is like a bicycle, with just one wheel - the front of the bicycle being the two wheels of the rickshaw.
+The back end, for the driver, is like a bicycle,

 The trishaws are also fitted out with sound systems - some are speakers attached to either an MP3 player or a cell phone; others are old-fashioned CD players or radios hooked up from a platform on the back of the trishaw.
 At any rate, raucous music blares from every single trishaw.
 A different song playing from every single trishaw pedalling down the road.
 So that there's a constant cacophony of pop or old rock music as the flower-covered, butterfly topped, Hello Kitty covered trishaws scoot by.